Do I have to be a Dane County resident to apply or receive assistance?

 No, you do not.
 However, preference is given to those living, working, or attending a training program in Dane County.

 We only contact applicants by mail, so please make sure your address is current with us.
-If we cannot reach you by mail, or mail is returned to us, your name will be withdrawn from the wait list.
-Click here to email your change(s).
+If mail we send out is returned as undeliverable or not responded to, your name will be withdrawn from the list and you will need to reapply at a later time.

-Income limits are calculated by HUD for each Fiscal Year.
-In order to view the Income Limits for Dane County, navigate to the HUD FY Income Limits Documentation System website.
-Select "Wisconsin - WI" in the state select scroll box, and then "Dane County, WI" in the county select scroll box.
+To find the most recent income limits for the Dane County area, go to the HUD FY Income Limits Documentation System website.
+Scroll down and select "Wisconsin - WI" in the state select box, and then "Dane County, WI" in the county select box.
 You may then click "View County Guidelines", and it will bring up the relevant information.

 DCHA does not give out numbers or rankings on the waiting list, simply because your position fluctuates as new applicants are added and others are taken off the waiting lists.
 We are only able to confirm whether you are active on our waiting list(s) and if your mailing address is correct if you contact us regarding your status.

-Please ensure that you keep DCHA up to date on your mailing address - if mail we send out is returned or not responded to, you will be withdrawn and will need to reapply at a later time.
+Please ensure that you keep DCHA up to date on your mailing address - if mail we send out is returned as undeliverable or not responded to, your name will be withdrawn from the list and you will need to reapply at a later time.